North Wales Legends

 7. Robin Jones

-Robin Jones (AKA Sweetie) is a renowned caver and mine explorer, cave rescue volunteer, chocolatier, business man and multi-instrumentalist.
+Robin Jones (AKA Sweetie) is a renowned caver and mine explorer, cave rescue volunteer, chocolatier, businessman and multi-instrumentalist.

 A long-serving member of the North Wales Cave Rescue Organisation, he has contributed to operations in some of the region’s most demanding underground environments.
 His service has been recognised with both the King’s Coronation Medal and the Queen’s Jubilee Medal.